Posts

 3. Internal-External Upset (IEU)

-• Application: IEU pipes are typically used in more demanding drilling environments, such as deep wells, high-pressure scenarios, and directional drilling, where both internal and external reinforcement is needed.
+• Application: IEU pipes are typically used in more demanding drilling environments, such as deep wells, high-pressure scenarios, and directional drilling, where internal and external reinforcement is needed.

-Connections of Drill Pipe Tool Joints
+Connections of API Specification 5DP Drill Pipe Tool Joints

 The connections between drill pipe sections are critical for maintaining the integrity of the drill string.
 API 5DP drill pipes feature various types of connections: